Strengthening Regional Approaches to Health Emergencies for a New Global Health Architecture

 Through the guidance of global health experts and leading thinkers in the field, the study aims to identify barriers and opportunities for effective coordination and collaboration to improve regional health policy, governance, and finance.

-Regional Summits on Transforming Global Health Through Coordinated Regional Actions for Public Health Emergencies
+Regional Summits on Transforming Global Health Through Coordinated Action in Public Health Emergencies

-Hosted by AHF and partners, the Summits will bring together global health experts and thought leaders to exchange ideas and foster collaboration.
-The goal is to advance regional capacities and contribute to the design of a more effective and equitable global health architecture.
+Hosted by AHF and key partners, these regional summits will convene public health experts, policymakers, private sector, civil society, and thought leaders to foster cross-regional dialogue and collaboration.
+The aim is to strengthen regional capacities and contribute to the development of a more effective, equitable, and distributed global health architecture.

 Establishing a Latin American Mechanism for the Coordination, Implementation, and Operation of Responses to Public Health Emergencies